tom-seddon/ghouls-tng/README.md

 new name.
 There's a limit of 16 chars.

 Press `R` to reset a level's data.
-The level will be emptied, leaving just a row of blocks along the bottom.
+The level will be emptied, leaving just a row of blocks along the bottom and a few blocks underneath the treasure in the top right.

 Press `L` to load levels.
 Enter file name.